pwbriggs/music-assistant.github.io/docs/faq/troubleshooting.md

 MA streams at high quality which may max out poor network connections.
 If possible used wired connections for MA players.
 Try changing to a lower quality codec by going to SETTINGS>>PLAYERS>>(Menu for player desired)>>CONFIGURE>>ADVANCED SETTINGS>>OUTPUT CODEC (Do not think that because you are playng an MP3 this isn't important as MA re-encodes the music stream.
 Input codec is not always the same as the output codec)

 Report issues using the template with as much detail as possible.
 Often posts aren’t clear about exactly what is typed where, how something is configured or what series of menus are selected.
 Look in the LOGS for errors.
-You can also look in the Browser console when you have front end issues which in Chrome browser is --> F12 for developer tools --> console
+You can also look in the Browser console when you have front end issues which in Chrome browser is --> F12 for developer tools --> console.
+Please include the following in ALL reports:

+- What music provider is in use
+- What player provider is in use
+- Are the players grouped?
+- How is playback being instigated (e.g. automation or via the UI)

 !!! note
     You can retrieve the full MA logs by going to the MA settings and clicking on CORE

-### Why aren't tracks/albums matching between providers
+### **Why aren't tracks/albums matching between providers**

 Matching items between streaming providers is challenging as they do not all provide the same or unique metadata to definitivly identify a match.
 If you think there is an obvious match (eg. same artist and track and album) then please submit an issue report.
 For more information about how MA uses metadata in various ways see here https://github.com/music-assistant/hass-music-assistant/discussions/543